microsoft/vscode-cmake-tools/docs/building.rst

     information, so no progress bar will be visible.

 The results of the build will be written to the directory specified by :ref:`conf-cmake.buildDirectory`.
-This default to a subdirectory of the project directory, so the build results will be visible within the project explorer.
+This defaults to a subdirectory of the project directory, so the build results will be visible within the project explorer.
 The exact file paths will depend on the CMake project configuration.